PaulYH/GOATed_with_the_SAUCE-soen341project2023/README.md

 ## Project Approach and Technology:

 - For this project we will use Blazor for the front end which will allow the team to work with C# for both front and back end.
-- Use Entity Framwork to tie everything together.
+- Use Entity Framework Core to connect to Microsoft SQL Server database.
 - Working through GitHub, we will push and pull our work from and to our local devices to the git repository (team members will use any IDE they feel comfortable with).
 - Each team member has a specific role assigned to them.
 This ensures that we complete every task of the project.